techidaily/site-win11-tips/source/_posts/solutions-for-non-working-activation-codes-in-win11.md

  To use the Windows 11 activation key, you need a stable internet connection.
 If you are experiencing internet issues, your internet might be too slow for you to successfully use the activation key.

- To fix this, you could try restarting your router or check out[how to speed up your internet connection on Windows](https://www.makeuseof.com/tag/fix-internet-speed-windows-tweaks/) .
+ To fix this, you could try restarting your router or check out [how to speed up your internet connection on Windows](https://www.makeuseof.com/tag/fix-internet-speed-windows-tweaks/) .

 ## 2\.
 Check That Windows Isn’t Already Activated